facebook/stylex/packages/babel-plugin/README.md

 ## Babel Metadata

-The StyleX Babel plugin does more than transform JavaScript (or Typescript) files.
+The StyleX Babel plugin does more than transform JavaScript (or TypeScript) files.
 It also returns a list of injected styles.
 The way that such a value can be returned while transforming a JS file is by using Babel's `metadata` API.

 An example of this can be seen in some of the tests, but the result of using Babel's `transform(...)` function returns an object contains at least two keys: